OpenTermsArchive/template-declarations/templates/README.md

 ## Contribute

-In order to contribute to this collection, you should find useful information in the guidelines to learn how to [declare](https://docs.opentermsarchive.org/guidelines/declaring/) and [target](https://docs.opentermsarchive.org/guidelines/targeting/) documents.
+In order to contribute additional terms to this collection or correct existing ones, please read the guidelines on [targeting](https://docs.opentermsarchive.org/guidelines/targeting/) and [declaring](https://docs.opentermsarchive.org/guidelines/declaring/) terms.

 - - -

 ## CLI usage

-Please consult the documentation of available [commands in the CLI](https://docs.opentermsarchive.org/#cli).
+Interacting with this collection can also be done over the command line.
+Read the [CLI documentation](https://docs.opentermsarchive.org/#cli) for more information.

 - - - -